 Don’t rush this step.
 Allow your pan to get REALLY hot and don’t overcrowd the pan, or else you’ll risk steaming the chicken instead of searing, thus missing out on those caramelized edges and flavor.

-Next add in the final teaspoon of peanut oil to the wok along with the diced zucchini, peppers, green tins and peanuts and a pinch of kosher salt.
+Next add in the final teaspoon of peanut oil to the wok along with 2 medium diced zucchini, 1 chopped red bell pepper, 1 bunch green onions and 1/3 cup lightly salted or unsalted peanuts with a pinch of kosher salt.
 Toss to coat and let the vegetables cook for about 3 minutes only stirring occasionally so they have a chance to caramelize.

 When the vegetables have some color and have soften, pour in the Kung Pao sauce and stir until thickened.
 About 1 to 2 minutes.
 Next, stir in the (fully) cooked chicken, tossing to coat until heated through.